 From now on, we will be having an on-going online Thrive Life party, in case you want to purchase any Thrive products.
 If you set up an account through my party, you’ll get the best discount.
-You can find out more information about Thrive and how to purchase through my party here.
 I absolutely love having these products in my pantry, not only for everyday cooking but for food storage too.
 We literally use ours every day in regular cooking (this isn’t a sponsored post or anything — I just like to share my tips for quicker cooking!)
 This month (April 2014) they have their vegetable package on sale…I want to get it so much!

 - 5 corn tortillas

 - 2 tablespoons olive oil.

 - 1 10 ounce can green chili enchilada sauce